cal-poly-dxhub/scope-builder/README.md

 ## High Level Description of Workflow

 - **User Interaction**: Users are guided through a conversational AI interface to create tailored scopes of work.
 - **Generation**: Claude 3.5 Sonnet generates section-by-section drafts using user inputs, best practices, and prior examples.
 - **Editing**: Context-aware editing tools allow intelligent, coherent search-and-replace modifications.
 - **Review**: Users perform a final review and make necessary edits before publishing the generated document.

 ## Recommended Customer Workflow

 1. **Log in and initiate a new scope creation session**
 2. **Answer guided prompts** to define procurement requirements
 3. **Generate full draft** of the scope of work
 4. **Make context-aware edits** using smart edit tools
 5. **Download and finalize** the document for inclusion in an RFP or contract

 ## Known Bugs/Concerns

 - Generated content may require human review for legal/compliance accuracy
 - Model outputs may vary depending on input phrasing
 - Context-aware editing is under active development and may produce unexpected replacements

 ## Support

 For questions or issues, contact:

-- Gus Flusser – Software Developer Intern – gflusser@calpoly.edu
+- Gus Flusser – Software Developer Intern – gflusser@amazon.com
 - Nick Osterbur – Digital Innovation Lead – nosterb@amazon.com
 - Darren Kraker – Sr. Solutions Architect – dkraker@amazon.com